canjs/canjs/docs/can-guides/upgrade/migrating-to-canjs-4.md

 ### can-define-backup is now mixin-based

-Previously importing `can-define-backup` would add the `backup`, `restore`, and `isDirty` functions to all `DefineMap`s.
+Previously importing `can-define-backup` would add the `backup`, `restore`, and `isDirty` functions to all [can-define/map/map DefineMap]s.
 In 4.0, the `can-define-backup` mixin function must be called on any maps you would like to use these functions with.

 Change: